LabZDjee/agc-util/README.md

 ## Sections

-An AGC file is made of a number of _compulsory_ sections which have markers, except the first one which in considered the file header
+An AGC file is made of a number of sections which have markers, except the first one which in considered the file header

 Sections are framed by an opening line: `${sectionName} = "Start"` and a closing line `${section} = "End"`